department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/vision-care.md

 To schedule an eye exam, talk to your VA primary care provider or contact your nearest VA medical center or clinic.
 [Find a VA medical center near you](/facilities/).

-If you’re a Blind or Low Vision Veteran, you may be able to get more advanced vision care and rehabilitation services.
-[Find out if you qualify for Blind and Low Vision Veteran services](/healthcare/about-va-health-care/vision-care/blind-and-low-vision-veterans/).
+If you’re a blind or low vision Veteran, you may be able to get more advanced vision care and rehabilitation services.
+[Find out if you qualify for blind and low vision Veteran services](/healthcare/about-va-health-care/vision-care/blind-and-low-vision-veterans/).

 </div>